 When grief and loss make it difficult for you to live your everyday life.
 When you can’t stop crying and longing for the deceased or the loss, it is suggested that you see a therapist.

 Sometimes it’s not about accepting the loss, it’s about creating an identity that’s uniquely yours as you cope with the loss.
-In therapy you are heard, accepted, validated and encouraged.
+In therapy, you are heard, accepted, validated and encouraged.

-I help adults build hope.
+We help adults build hope.
 They are able to connect with others, sleep better and continue with life following grief and loss.

-I am familiar with grief and loss personally and professionally and will be present with you through the process.
+We are familiar with grief and loss personally and professionally and will be present with you through the process.

 We are Mental Health Therapists in Omaha, Nebraska where we assist adults create healthier, happier lives and nurturing relationships.
 We serve Bellevue, Ralston, LaVista and other surrounding Omaha and Council Bluffs areas.